 When we got inside, I must say I thought bits of it looked a little worn, needs a bit of a paint lift but it was good to see that was being done around the park too.
 We saw a workman painting up a horse as we travelled along the Log Flume.

 I was pleasantly surprised that there weren’t any queues!
 I think the longest we waited was for the brand-new Pirate Training Camp but literally we must have been 5-10 min.
 And to be fair that’s because it’s a climbing area and all children are fitted with safety harnesses.
 I must say this section was fab!
 Both my kids even at 4 and 12 totally loved it and this is where we spent quite a bit time and even went back for a second go before we came home.
 There is a section for the older kids and adults in which you are literally harnessed up and you walk on planks, rope bridges and other crazy paths that lead you up a quite high constructed frame (A tad too high for me but it really did look awesome and Alex loved it) There is also a smaller frame for the younger kids and a climbing wall in this area.
 Charlie absolutely loved that, it made him feel like he wasn’t missing out because it is bang at the side of the one Alex was on.

-Most of the rides across the park are suitable for both my boys even with such a big age gap, I would say it’s best for children over 90cm though.
+Most of the rides across Gulliver’s Kingdom are suitable for both my boys even with such a big age gap, I would say it’s best for children over 90cm though.
 That seems to be the minimum height restriction for most rides and they must be accompanied by an adult on most anyway.
 There are only 3 rides in the whole park that children under 110cm cannot ride on, which Is great in comparison to some other theme parks.
 Charlie really did get the benefit of experiencing the whole park and Alex did say at the end of that he thought the place was great.